threedworld-mit/tdw/Documentation/lessons/obi/wind.md

 ## Limitations

-- **This is a fluid simulation.** Wind is often modeled using fluid dynamics but some this simulation can't emulate pressure and other aspects of gases.
+- **This is a fluid simulation.** Wind is often modeled using fluid dynamics but some aspects of wind can't be modeled as a fluid.
+Notably, although there is are parameters for setting atmospheric pressure, it's impossible to set vary the air pressure for different sub-volumes of a fluid.
 - **This is a particle-based simulation.** There are many parameters, such as particle capacity and lifespan, that don't have any real-world analogue yet can significantly affect the simulation.
 There are likewise real-world parameters that are not easily translated into this simulation.
 - **Obi fluids have performance issues.** Obi runs on the CPU, as opposed to the GPU.
 This wind simulation is suitable for small rooms and *not* for large outdoor spaces, where the required particle count would be too high.
 - **Visible wind (for debugging) won't work correctly if there are other Obi objects (fluids, cloth, etc.) in the scene**.
 This is due to how Obi fluid rendering works.